Department of Italian, Fall 2020 Courses

 New this Fall!!!

 ITAL 386 Made in Italy: Fashion and Food.
 This is a three-credit course taught in English that explores the uniqueness of the ‘Made in Italy” brand.
 Italian goods are recognized worldwide as the embodiment of creativity, elegance, and high quality, the meeting point of centuries-long artisanal and innovative production techniques.
 This course delves into two of the most influential areas of “Made in Italy,” namely, Fashion and Food, offering a cultural history of their respective productions and their impact on international markets.
-If you’re interested in Italian Food and Design, this is the course for you!

 For students in the language program.
 We will be offering ITAL 009: Italian for Romance Language Speakers again.
 This is an accelerated course that combines Intensive Basic and Intensive Intermediate for students who have never taken Italian before but are fluent in Spanish or another Romance Language.